Section 1031 is like Free Money from the IRS.

 You take the remaining $50,000 that you were going to pay to the IRS, use it as your down payment, get a loan for $150,000 and buy another income property for $200,000.

-This is money you would not have had available if you had sent the check to the IRS.
+This is money that would not be available to you if you had sent the check to the IRS.
 At this point it has become “Free Money Times Four.”

 Now, let’s look at the results of the $50,000 investment.
 Even if you only hold it for ten years, the results are amazing.